 Your toenail is hurting you because it is growing in the wrong direction, into the skin.
 It should grow against the skin.
 You can help it a little.
-How is the question.
-When you are done with soaking of foot and when the surrounding skin of your toenail is still soft, lift this skin a little either using your hand or a blunt device like a nail file.
+How is the question?
+When you are done with the soaking of foot and when the surrounding skin of your toenail is still soft, lift this skin a little either using your hand or a blunt device like a nail file.
 Take care not to hurt yourself.
 Never try it when your skin is rough and dry.
 Do it only after soaking foot.
 This may ‘inspire’ the nail to grow against the skin!
 And it will be better if you keep the nail in this lifted position for some time.
-The next step tells you about how to do this.
+The next step tells you how to do this.

 Once you have lifted the nail against your skin, push a little piece of cotton in between the skin and the lifted toenail.
 This will keep the nail against the skin and prevent it from coming in contact with it.
 However, don’t forget to treat this piece of cotton with some antiseptic lotion.
 You may use the all natural tea tree oil for the purpose.

-5. Cover the ingrown toenail with bandage
+5. Cover the ingrown toenail with a bandage